Frequently Asked Questions

 Why should I choose South Warwickshire Flying School?

 The South Warwickshire Flying School has been training pilots since 1982.
-It is approved under EASA Regulations by the UK CAA.
+It is approved under UK Regulations by the UK CAA.
 You can be assured of getting your pilot education in one completely organized and fully integrated programme.

 Cessna Pilot Centers are found all over the world.
 Each represents the most thorough, efficient pilot education system available anywhere.
 The system integrates all a pilot should know and be able to do into a sequence which helps him learn faster, better, and retain information longer.